btgrant-76/MW-BDE-r2-guide/README.md

 If using pin headers, solder the Pro Micro to the bottom of the PCB [just like step 5 of the MurphPad build guide](https://mechwild.com/guides/build-guides/murphpad-build-guide/#step5) and clip the pins.

-If using SIP sockets, feel free to reinsert the Pro Micro if you took it out after soldering the pins in.
-(This is technically optional until step 8.)
+If using SIP sockets, feel free to reinsert the Pro Micro if you took it out after soldering the pins in; this is technically optional until step 8.

 ### Step 5X: RGB Strip